GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/tween/reference.md

 **Tween object color**
 Tweens the object color from its current value to a new one.
 Format: "128;200;255" with values between 0 and 255 for red, green and blue

+**Tween object depth**
+Tweens an object depth (suitable 3D objects only) from its current depth to a new one.

 **Tween object height**
 Tweens an object height from its current height to a new one.